-We develop a general meta-learning framework for simple regret minimization, where the learning agent improves by interacting repeatedly with similar tasks.
-We propose two algorithms: a Bayesian one, which maintains a distribution over task parameters; and a frequentist one, which estimates the parameters using frequentist methods.
-The Bayesian algorithm has superior regret guarantees, while the frequentist one can be applied to a larger family of problems.
+We develop a meta-learning framework for SRM, where the agent improves by interacting repeatedly with similar tasks.
+We propose two algorithms: a Bayesian algorithm that maintains a distribution over task parameters and the frequentist one that estimates the task parameters using frequentist methods.
+The Bayesian algorithm has superior regret guarantees while the frequentist one can be applied to a larger family of problems.

-This work lays foundations for meta-learning SRM and can be readily extended in several directions.
-For instance, we plan to extend our framework to task structures, such as parallel or arbitrarily ordered \citep{wan2021metadatabased,hong21hierarchical}.
-Also, our Bayesian algorithm could be extended to other environments, including tabular and factored MDPs in reinforcement learning \citep{Lu-InfoBds-19}.
-The frequentist algorithm could apply to even POMDPs, as pointed out in \citet{simchowitz2021bayesian}.
+This work lays foundations for Bayesian SRM and readily extends to reinforcement learning (RL).
+For instance, we can extend our framework to task structures, such as parallel or arbitrarily ordered \citep{wan2021metadatabased,hong2022hierarchical}.
+Our Bayesian algorithm easily extends to tabular and factored MDPs RL \citep{lu2019information}.
+Also, the frequentist algorithm applies to POMDPs \citep{simchowitz2021bayesian}.